visgl/deck.gl/docs/api-reference/view.md

   + `getProjectionMatrix` (Array[16], optional) - Function that returns a projection matrix.

 ## Methods

 ##### `equals`

-Returns `true` if the supplied `View` instance is identical (equivalent) with this view.
-A value of `false` does not guarantee that the views are not equivalent.
+Returns `true` if deck.gl can determine that the supplied `View` instance is identical (equivalent) with this view.

 `View.equals(view)`